 Limitation of liability of the shipowner

-Many people would think that owners of the vessel should be responsible for these claims.
+Many people may think the owners of the vessel should be responsible for these claims.
 Of relevance, in this case, is the International Convention on Limitation of Liability for Maritime Claims 1976 (The Limitation Convention).
 The Limitation Convention enables ship owners, in certain circumstances, to limit their overall liability (based on the tonnage of the vessel) by applying to constitute a limitation fund and protecting other vessels in their own or associated ownership from arrest by claimants against the ship.

 The process of filing claims against the limitation fund is a long and protracted one.
-At the end of the process, the dividends from the limitation fund for eligible claims may be very limited or close to nothing depending on the nature and value of the claim.
+At the end of the process, the dividends from the limitation fund for eligible claims may be very limited, or close to nothing, depending on the nature and value of the claim.
 For small claims, it may not be worthwhile to incur legal costs to participate in this process.

 Release of the cargo in exchange of General Average security

-For cargo owners, a General Average Security by way of a General Average Guarantee from cargo insurers will need to be provided in order for shipowners to release the cargo.
+For cargo owners, a General Average Security by way of a General Average Guarantee from cargo insurers will need to be provided in order for ship owners to release the cargo.
 However, where no insurance arrangements are in place, cargo owners would need to post a General Average Bond in order to secure the release of the cargo.
 There is no limit on the amount of the contribution which may be sought from cargo owners.
 It may be inevitable that some cargo owners will abandon their cargo to avoid making such contributions as they think fit after weighing the gains and losses.